Let It Shine (Agnetha Fältskog song)

 "Let It Shine" is a song by Swedish singer Agnetha Fältskog, from her third English language and tenth studio album, I Stand Alone (1987).
 It was written by Austin Roberts, Beckie Foster and Bill Labounty, while produced by Peter Cetera.
 The song itself is the last single Fältskog released in the 1980s.

 The song itself debuted on both Swedish and Danish radio stations in December 1987.
-It was charted on airplay reports in both countries, but didn't receive any charting in other countries.
+It was charted on airplay reports in both countries, but didn't chart in other countries.
 A remixed version of the song was also made in Sweden by Johan Ekelund.

 Formats and track listings

 The song was released in various formats with several versions of this song: